Diamonds in the Ruff

 Increasing enthusiasm for food in a healthy, active, fit dog starts here:

 Throw away the dog bowl.

 There is no reason that a dog should eat from a bowl.
 None.
 The only reason for the bowl is convenience.
 Measure how much your dog should eat at optimal weight.
 Be sure to count all non-kibble high value rewards and deduct that amount from the kibble portion.
-Feed your dog for working during frequent short training sessions and for randomly coming when called all through out the day.
+Feed your dog for engaging with you during frequent short training sessions and for randomly coming when called all throughout the day.
 If at the end of the day you have not used up the entire quantity of daily rations, you may put the rest in a dog bowl.
 But you must also promise yourself to train more tomorrow!